-Spinal muscular atrophy (SMA) is a genetic disease characterized by the progressive loss of motor neurons, or nerve cells that control muscle movement.
-This loss causes muscle weakness and atrophy, among other symptoms.
+Spinal muscular atrophy (SMA) is a rare genetic condition characterized by the progressive loss of motor neurons, which are the specialized nerve cells that control voluntary movement, leading to muscle weakness and atrophy, among other symptoms.

 SMA type 0

 In type 0, the most severe form of the disease, symptoms appear before birth, while still in the womb.
 This type is characterized by poor fetal movement and by extremely weak muscle tone (lack of tension in the muscles, which can cause floppiness) and breathing and feeding difficulties at birth.
 It can be fatal before birth, and almost always is fatal within the first year of life.

 Type 1, also called infantile-onset SMA or Werdnig-Hoffmann disease, is the most common type of SMA, accounting for 60% of cases.
 Symptoms usually begin in the first six months of life, and typically include muscle weakness, poor muscle tone, developmental delays, and difficulties breathing and swallowing.
 If disease-modifying treatment is not initiated, most of these infants do not survive past age 2, usually due to respiratory failure.

 In type 2, sometimes called intermediate or chronic infantile SMA, symptoms usually appear between 6 and 18 months of age.
 Muscle weakness and atrophy (shrinkage), as well as problems in swallowing, chewing, and breathing, are common.
 Children with this type of SMA may be able to sit, but may never be able to stand or walk unaided.
 Most children with SMA type 2 live into adulthood.

 SMA type 3